-Additionally, the PID loops optimize heating rates to compensate for the temperature environment around the unit.
+The PID loops optimize heating rates to compensate for the temperature environment around the unit.
 If the unit is operating in a cool room, the controller will increase the length of the heating pulses.
-Likewise, when operating in a warm room the unit uses shorter pulses.
+Similarly, when operating in a warm room the unit uses shorter pulses.
 If the ambient temperature conditions change significantly, there may be minor over or undershoots as the unit adapts.

-SMOHP ovens rely on natural heat radiation for cooling.
-The ovens can achieve a low-end operating temperature of the ambient room temperature plus the internal waste heat of the oven.
+Sheldon Mechanical Oven High Performance (SMOHP) ovens rely on natural heat radiation for cooling.
+The ovens can achieve a low-end operating temperature due to the ambient room temperature plus the internal waste heat of the oven.